Graduates of the LLB (Hons) Law Degree will possess career-ready skills in:

 - An English language level equivalent to IELTS 6.5 or above, with a minimum of 6.0 in each component

 The i-LLB has the same learning outcomes and assessment structure as The University of Law’s campus LLB courses.
 This means you will graduate with the same degree as your campus peers.
 Students will develop a strong foundation of the major legal areas of English law.
-You will study two modules each semester, plus an additional summer term at the end of Year 3 and Year 4.
-Each semester is 15 weeks long, and includes 12 weeks of tuition, one week of consolidation and revision, as well as two weeks to complete your assessments.
+There are four study options available: 3, 4, 4.5, or 6 year programmes, allowing you to study full-time or part-time to fit your studies around your personal and professional commitments.
+All programmes start in September with the exception of the 4.5 year programme, which begins in January.

 Students will receive the equivalent of 11 large group sessions plus 11 two hour workshop sessions per module.
 You will receive feedback on 8 tasks per module as well as ongoing support throughout your studies.
 Overseas students will be able to sit exams at recognised centres (e.g. British Council premises).
 Follow this link to access the full programme syllabus.